soramicha/spotify-ad-skipper/README.md

 # spotify-ad-skipper
 No more Spotify ads to listen to!
-Works only on MacOS
+Runs on CLI!

+# Steps:
+- Simply download the shell script and store it in a directory most convinient to you
+- Run the script by typing this in your terminal: ./spotify.sh